Home

 My research primarily focuses on working conditions, labor rights, and firm productivity in developing countries.
 I am especially interested in how the intersection of global supply chains with local institutions affect firms’ and workers’ outcomes and how labor market institutions affect economic development.

-I am affiliated to J-PAL, CEPR (organizational economics), the Chazen Institute for Global Business, and the Columbia Center for Development Economics and Policy (CDEP).
+I am a Research Fellow at CEPR (organizational economics).
+I am affiliated to BREAD, J-PAL, the Chazen Institute for Global Business, and the Columbia Center for Development Economics and Policy (CDEP).
 I am also an International Growth Centre (IGC) lead academic for Bangladesh.

 Curriculum Vitae (Link)